dvdzkwsk/react-reformed/README.md

       }
     }

-    // When we call `set` we can easily provide the current props as a
+    // When we call `set` we can provide the current props as a
     // third argument.
 This would be useful, for example, with other
     // higher-order components such as react-redux.
     componentWillReceiveProps (nextProps) {